shoutem/shoutem.github.io/docs/extensions/reference/_posts/1970-01-04-SettingsTypesInExtension.md

 ## Screen settings

 Screen settings are layouts settings that hold information specific for that layout.
-Check the [tutorial for alternative layouts](http://shoutem.github.io/docs/extensions/tutorials/alternative-layouts) to get a better understanding on difference between screen and layouts.
+Check the [tutorial for screen layouts](http://shoutem.github.io/docs/extensions/tutorials/screen-layouts) to get a better understanding on difference between screen and layouts.

 ##### Place